Andy4495/SWI2C/README.md

     - The API should provide the hooks necessary to support more complicated communications, but not at the expense of ease-of-use for the most common use cases.
 2. The Wire library abstracts the I2C *hardware interface* as the object being acted on.
     - From a design standpoint, I would suggest that the actual I2C *device* is the object that is being acted on.
     - The interface should therefore be modeled with the *device* as the object instantiated in code, not the hardware interface.

+This library addresses both of these shortcomings:

+- Simple `readFrom()` and `writeTo()` methods are provided by the class
-This software I2C library was designed so that the I2C *device* is the object that is instantiated and being acted on by the various methods.
-The API provides several simple `readFrom()` and `writeTo()` methods, while also including low-level signaling functionality to create more complicated communication flows when necessary.
+- The I2C *device* (not the I2C bus) is the object that is instantiated and acted on by the class methods

 ## Additional Software I2C Improvements

-In addition to simplifying the user interface compared to Wire, this library also addresses the following shortcomings of some of the other software I2C libraries:
+In addition to simplifying the user interface compared to Wire, this library addresses the following shortcomings of some other software I2C libraries:

 - Hardcoded delays
   - Hardcoded delays should not be necessary at the "slow" signaling speeds inherent in a software-based I2C solution using `digitalWrite()` and `pinMode()` methods.
-- Lack of or incorrect support of clock stretching
+- Incorrect or no support for clock stretching
 - Incorrectly using `pinMode(OUTPUT)` and `digitalWrite(HIGH)` for indicating a "HIGH" value on SCL or SDA
   - Since I2C is an open-collector design that requires pull-up resistors, a "high" value on the data and clock lines should be implemented by putting the pin in `INPUT` mode. `INPUT` mode does not drive the bus high or low,  and allows the external pull-ups to assert the high level.

-This library implements the I2C protocol without the above issues.

 ## Basic Usage Example